awieber-twilio/FlexHackathon/apps/convRelayApp/README.md

 ## [Optional] Try different voices

-Explore Twilio's (and our partners') TTS voices that can be used with Conversation Relay [here](https://www.twilio.com/docs/voice/twiml/connect/conversationrelay#additional-tts-voices-available-for-conversationrelay)
+Explore Twilio's (and our partners') TTS voices that can be used with Conversation Relay [here](https://www.twilio.com/docs/voice/twiml/connect/conversationrelay#additional-tts-voices-available-for-conversationrelay).
+Try modifying your index.js file to add a custom voice.

 ## Conversation Relay: Add tool for agent handoff